tedkouuu/World_Of_Tanks/README.md

-# World_Of_Tanks
+# World of Tanks
-THIS IS MY FIRST PROJECT ♛

-● OVERVIEW:

-I made this project so that I could pass the Softuni - Spring Advanced course.

-My app is written in the Spring framework, and I've used the best practices I've learned at Softuni!

-● FEATURES:
+The purpose of this application is to play the game and have fun

+## Features

-✔ MySQL database, JPA connection implemented
+MySQL database, JPA connection implemented

 ✔ Spring Security